Sleeping Position and Choosing a Pillow

 Stomach Sleeping Position

 If possible, avoid sleeping on your stomach as it’s difficult to maintain the proper spinal position.
-Sleeping on your stomach forces your head and spine into an unnatural position.
+Sleeping on your stomach forces your head and spine into an unnatural upward bend.
 Staying in this position for hours on end is not good for your back or neck and can result is significant discomfort and restless sleep.

 If you do sleep on your stomach, you will want to have less fill in your pillow than someone who sleeps on their side or back.
 If you sleep on your stomach with a pillow that’s too thick, your spine will bent at an angle which is more likely to cause aches, pains, numbness or tingling of the spine and limbs.
 You may also want to place a pillow under your pelvis and lower abdomen to alleviate strain on your neck and back.
 That said, it is still generally recommended that you do not sleep on your stomach.

 Your Sleeping Position Matters

 It may seem impossible to control the position you sleep in since you aren’t aware while sleeping.
 It is possible and it can make a considerable difference in the amount and quality of sleep you get.
 When going to sleep, or if you wake up in the night, make a conscious effort to follow these guidelines until it becomes a habit: